FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 ```

 Lets face the "valid" and "invalid" for a second.
-We can apply a normal HTML `required` attribute at one control just to have a reason why a form should be valid or invalid.
+We can apply a normal HTML `required` attribute at one control to have a reason why a form should be valid or invalid.

 ```html
 <form #myform="ngForm">